SB1450/birthday-calculator/README.md

 * The order of the Exel-file will be according to the names order in the Text-file.
 At the end of the script I added code block that allow you to sort the output of Exel-file by the column you want.

 **Usage: script.py Text-file**

+P.S.
+You can change exel-file name in line 33 and the variable "notf_before_next_bd" in line 34 to decide how ,uch days before the birthday the pop-out window will appear.